North American AJ Savage: Design and development

 At the end of World War II, the U.S. Navy began a design competition on 13 August 1945 for a carrier-based bomber which could carry a 10000 lb bomb that was won by North American Aviation.
-Later that year, the Navy decided that it needed to be able to deliver atomic bombs and that the AJ Savage design would be adapted to accommodate the latest Mark 4 nuclear bomb, the next step in development from the more sophisticated imploding plutonium sphere design Fat Man Mk3 used on Nagasaki.
+Later that year, the Navy decided that it needed to be able to deliver atomic bombs and that the AJ Savage design would be adapted to accommodate the latest Mark 4 nuclear bomb, the next step in development from the more sophisticated imploding-plutonium-sphere design Fat Man Mk3 used on Nagasaki.
 A contract for three XAJ-1 prototypes and a static test airframe was awarded on 24 June 1946.
 The first prototype made its maiden flight two years later on 3 July 1948.
-That same year the US Navy began an interim capability program employing the Lockheed P-2 Neptune carrying a crash program reproduction of the smaller simpler all uranium 'gun' design Little Boy nuclear bomb as its first carrier launched nuclear bomber aircraft until the Savage was in service.
-The Neptune launched using JATO assist but could not land on existing carriers; if launched they had to either ditch at sea after its mission or land at a friendly airbase.
+That same year the US Navy began an interim capability program employing the Lockheed P-2 Neptune carrying a crash-program reproduction of the smaller, simpler all-uranium 'gun' design Little Boy nuclear bomb as its first carrier-launched nuclear bomber aircraft until the Savage was in service.
+The Neptune launched using JATO assist but could not land on existing carriers; if launched they had to either ditch at sea after the mission or land at a friendly airbase.

 The AJ-1 was a three-seat, high-wing monoplane with tricycle landing gear.
 To facilitate carrier operations, the outer wing panels and the tailfin could be manually folded.
 It was fitted with two 2300 bhp Pratt & Whitney R-2800-44W Double Wasp piston engines, mounted in nacelles under each wing with a large turbocharger fitted inside each engine nacelle, and a 4600 lbf Allison J33-A-10 turbojet was fitted in the rear fuselage.
 The jet engine was only intended for takeoff and maximum speed near the target, and was fed by an air inlet on top of the fuselage that was normally kept closed to reduce drag.
 To simplify the fuel system, the jet engine used piston engine avgas rather than jet fuel.
 One 201 USgal self-sealing fuel tank was housed in the fuselage, and another 508 USgal tank was located in each wing.
 The aircraft usually carried 300 USgal tip tanks and it could house three fuel tanks in the bomb bay with a total capacity of 1640 USgal.
 Other than its 12000 lb bombload, the bomber was unarmed.